Myself-Rohit-Dey/Quiz-App/README.md

 1. Create a account and deploy the server on Vercel or render for free

-2. For Hosting Database you can use Clever Cloud.
+2. For Hosting Database you can use Clever-Cloud.

-3. Bulid the apk using EAS builds from Expo by creating a documentation and following documentation : https://docs.expo.dev/build/introduction/
+3. Bulid the apk using EAS builds from Expo by creating a account and following documentation : https://docs.expo.dev/build/introduction/

 ## Usage